hazelcast/hazelcast/docs/design/sql/20-sql-partition-pruning.md

 In practice many queries for large data sets do not need to scan all data.
 Very often data is partitioned and only limited subset of partitions needs to accessed during the query.
-Also some other operations like joins or aggregations can benefit from the knowledge about data partitioning.
+Also, some other operations like joins or aggregations can benefit from the knowledge about data partitioning.
 Using such knowledge makes it possible to run a query faster and using less resources (network, IO).
 This will make SQL queries eligible for partition pruning comparable in performance to Predicate API queries using `PartitionPredicate`.